<div id="teste">teste</div>

 BoundingClientRect | 1549144.4 Ops/sec |

-The benchmark compares four different methods to get the width of an HTML element:
+This benchmark tests different ways to get the width of an HTML element:

 clientWidth